Skip to main content

 Standard Employee Contributions.

-Standard Employee Contributions Employees in Portugal contribute at a fixed rate of 11% of gross salary.
-Employers contribute 23.75% on behalf of their employees.
 These contributions are deducted directly from payroll.
 Contribution reference bases are tied to IAS and other legal parameters updated by budget/ordinance cycles.
 Use current-year published figures when calculating contributions.

 Monthly contributions are automatically withheld and remitted by employers to Portuguese Social Security authorities.
 Contributions Cover Your contributions fund multiple benefits: